mo-makdah-dev/newsletter-fe/README.md

 - `yarn preview` - Preview production build
 - `yarn lint` - Code linting

+## 🤖 AI Development Tools

+This project was developed using a combination of AI-powered tools, each serving specific roles in the development process:

+### **Lovable.dev**

+Used as my main designer - gave me the initial design inspiration and UI/UX examples to work with.
+Basically set the visual direction for the whole project.

+### **GitHub Copilot**

+Helped with utility functions and auto-completion to speed up development.
+Made coding much faster with its suggestions.

+### **GPT (ChatGPT)**

+Used for color selection, theme ideas, and generating sample data.
+Also helped with technical questions and design decisions when I got stuck.

+### **Cursor**

+Handled folder organization and code refactoring.
+Also helped with initial HTML/CSS structures through the development process.

+This targeted approach maximized the strengths of each AI tool while maintaining development efficiency and code quality.

 ---

 Built with modern React and TypeScript for scalable newsletter management.